WolfieeifloW/pd2filter/README.md

 # Installation
 1. Select which filter you want to use from below
-1. Click the link on that filter which will take you to the raw code for that version
+1. CTRL+Click (will open in a new tab) the link on that filter which will take you to the raw code for that version
 1. Copy all of the code
 1. Open your Project Diablo 2 folder (...\Diablo II\ProjectD2)
 1. Open **default.filter**